scholarslab/scholarslab.github.io/collections/_posts/2023-04-12-lessons-from-the-lab-designing-community-forward-spaces.md

 ![Slide: defining our terms](/assets/post-media/chicago-slab/slide28.jpeg)

-Now that we've given you an overview of what Scholars' Lab is, we'd like to go into more depth on how we define several terms we've used repeatedly today—experimentation, scholarship, community, and collaboration.
+Now that we've given you an overview of what Scholars' Lab is, we'd like to go into more depth on how we define several terms we've used repeatedly today: experimentation, scholarship, community, and collaboration.
 How we think about these terms and build them into our daily practices, gets into the whys and hows of interventions like the ones Brandon just described.

 ![Slide: term 1 - experimentation](/assets/post-media/chicago-slab/slide29.jpeg)

 Digital humanities work has taken the form of early computing punchcards and CD-ROMs decades ago, or database and website interface heavy work more recently.
 But I'm personally not attached to whatever comes next needing to necessarily be "digital" (or called "DH").
-As I mentioned before, there are research questions in all fields that rely on humanistic expertise, and we want to make sure our expertise is available to anyone regardless of where their work sits or what they call their field.
+As I mentioned before, there are research questions in all fields that rely on humanistic expertise, and we want to make sure our expertise is available to anyone, regardless of where their work sits or what they call their field.

-To me, an experimental mindset is even closer to the core of what SLab is, than DH or digital scholarship (but it was DH that got us to this thinking!).
-In particular, three areas of experimental approach are behind our best, most effective scholarship:
+To me, an experimental mindset is even closer to the core of what SLab is, than DH or digital scholarship (but it was DH that got us to this thinking, and one of the key ways we experiment!).
+Three areas of experimental approach are key to what we offer:

 ![Slide: Three approaches to experimentation](/assets/post-media/chicago-slab/slide30.jpeg)